gentoo/dlang/README.md

 ================================

 This overlay aims to make parallel installation of D compilers easy and offer some of the most popular D libraries.
+Features it offers:
+* Installation of DMD, GDC and LDC in parallel
+* Customizable »CFLAGS« for each D compiler
+* GDC is integrated with GCC for the best compatibility
+* Slotted installation of previous D compiler versions
+* Shared library support when using DMD
+* Easily compile debug builds with DMD and release builds with LDC/GDC even when they depend on libraries like GtkD.
+  (Note: This depends on availability of libraries in this repository.)

 ### Usage